nyxssmith/LamplighterGame/README.md

  go up to item of member to recruit or buy

  go up to sqaudmember to push key:
- 1. swap/give/take primary
+ 1. give them primary or secondary to replace theirs
- 2. swap/give/take artifact
+ 2. merge/give artifact (always merge, cannot un merge or reset)
  3. part ways